aantron/dream/example/b-session/README.md

 <br>

-The first time you access the app [[playground](http://dream.as/b-session)], it “logs you in” by saving you user name in a session.
+The first time you access the app, it “logs you in” by saving you user name in a session.
 The session manager, [`Dream.memory_sessions`](https://aantron.github.io/dream/#val-memory_sessions), a middleware, adds a `dream.session` cookie to the response, containing the session key.
 The next time you access the app, the session is looked up again